Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 Use the previously generated BUILDINGS table as the buildings table.
 Other parameters are optional.

-Don't forget to view your resulting layer in WPSBuilder or OrsbisGIS/QGIS to check that it meets your expectations.
+Don't forget to view your resulting layer in WPSBuilder or OrbisGIS/QGIS to check that it meets your expectations.

 Step 4: Using Noise Modelling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Associating an emission noise level with roads
 ------------------------------------------------------------------------------
 The *Road_Emission_from_Traffic* block is used to generate a road layer, called LW_ROADS, containing LW emission noise level values in accordance with the emission laws of the CNOSSOS model.
-The format of the input road layer can be found in the description of the WPS Bloc.
+The format of the input road layer can be found in the description of the WPS Block.

-Don't forget to view your resulting layer in WPSBuilder or OrsbisGIS/QGIS to verify that it meets your expectations.
+Don't forget to view your resulting layer in WPSBuilder or OrbisGIS/QGIS to verify that it meets your expectations.

 Source to Receiver Propagation
 ------------------------------------------------------------------------------